FKA twigs Said Abuse ‘Can Happen to Anybody.’ It Happened To Me.

 He responded with something like, “Look, I don’t take well to people doubting my intelligence.”

 I’m no punk, so I shot back with, “I’m not walking on eggshells for your feelings, so you better get over that insecurity.”
 I sure showed him.
 Well, that’s what I thought.
-He course-corrected and all was well for our next few months of virtual communication (He had left the city for a few months after leaving his Bronx apartment.).
+He course-corrected and all was well for our next few months of virtual communication, while he was away from the city.

 I knew that my response made it clear exactly who he was dealing with.
 And it did.
 But that didn’t change how things went on from there.

-When he came back to New York City, in between nice dates and charming conversation, he’d become increasingly aggressive—cutting me off in conversation, depriving me of compliments for either my work or my appearance, shouting over me and shutting me down in arguments; he even called me stupid.
+When he came back to the city, in between nice dates and charming conversation, he’d become increasingly aggressive—cutting me off in conversation, depriving me of compliments for either my work or my appearance, shouting over me and shutting me down in arguments; he even called me stupid.

 Twigs said she’d avoid eye contact with other men so she wouldn’t upset LaBeouf.
 I started choosing my words carefully to avoid yet another exhausting fight.